tsquall121/Denton_Crime_Watch/README.md

 5. Navigate to the *Map tab* for crime locations and click on each point for details;

-6. Navigate to the *Dashboard tab* for the number of crimes by crime type and public address.
+6. Navigate to the *Dashboard tab* for the number of crimes by crime type and public address;

 7. Navigate to the *Data Table tab* to look up details of each crime by yourself.